Heated Towel Rail Installation Cost

 Hardwired towel rails look neater as the wires are hidden, but they are more expensive to install.
 Many heated towel rails are made from stainless steel or chrome-plated steel, both of which cope well with steam and damp towels when they’re looked after properly.
 The only disadvantage of hardwired towel rails is the cost of hiring an electrician.

 Most bathrooms in the UK already have a radiator connected to the central heating system.
-If you’re thinking about upgrading more than one heater, it’s worth checking the cost of radiator installation for comparison.
-Therefore, if you choose a towel rail with the same width as the existing radiator in the bathroom, replacing that radiator with that heated towel rail is quite an easy job.
+If you choose a towel rail with the same width as the existing radiator, replacing it is a straightforward job.

 Just remember to turn off the heating system and isolate the radiator using isolation valves before you disconnect any pipework.
-Once pipework is disconnected, simply remove the radiator from the wall and connect the new radiator.
+Once the pipework is disconnected, remove the radiator from the wall and connect the new one.

 fitting a towel radiator

-If the isolation valves work properly, there’s usually no need to drain the whole central heating system or lift any floorboards when you’re just swapping like-for-like.
-However, if you are not comfortable with plumbing work, then you should hire a local plumber to do this job for you.
+If the isolation valves work properly, there's usually no need to drain the whole central heating system or lift any floorboards when you're swapping like-for-like.
+If you're not comfortable with plumbing work, hire a local plumber to do this job for you.

 I'm looking to replace the electric radiators in my flat (two with a more modern version, one with a towel rail).
 I'm just wondering if it is a difficult/timely job for an electrician to do?